Black softshell turtle: Size and weight

-The average Bostani turtle adult size can range from widths of 15 inches to 31 inches, and corresponding lengths of 13 inches to 28 inches.
+The average Bostami turtle adult size can range from widths of 15 inches to 31 inches, and corresponding lengths of 13 inches to 28 inches.
 The average area of the species can range from 195 inches squared on the low end and 868 inches squared on the larger end.
 However, the highest recorded size for these turtles is a length of 35 inches.
 The weight for the average female is around 120 pounds, while the weight of the males has not yet been recorded.
 However, these males are visually larger indicating strong chances of a larger corresponding weight.

 Life span and mortality rate

-The highest recorded age for the Bostani turtle has been determined by those living in the area directly, with claims that the oldest turtles present are approximately 150 years old.
+The highest recorded age for the Bostami turtle has been determined by those living in the area directly, with claims that the oldest turtles present are approximately 150 years old.
 However, this species has a high mortality rate at the beginning stages of life, with 94% of eggs without hatching capabilities.
 With an average clutch size of 20, this would allow for the survival of about one egg per two mating turtles.